 However Newbury was bombed during the Second World War.
 The worst occasion was in February 1944 when 15 people were killed.
-During the war 26 houses were destroyed.
+During the war, 26 houses were destroyed.
 A tragic accident occurred on 15 December 1944 when 2 B-17s collided over the town.
-One crashed behind Mr Smiths Cottage near Swans pub.
-All the crew were killed.
+One crashed behind Mr. Smiths Cottage near Swans pub.
+All the crew was killed.
 They were from the AAF, 306th BG, returning from a mission and were diverted to Greenham Common Airfield from Thurleigh due to heavy fog.
 Two men from the other plane survived.

 A new east-west relief road was built in Newbury in 1959 and a new police station was built in 1965.
 Waterside Youth Centre opened in 1964.
 Newbury Leisure Centre opened in 1980.
 The Watermill Theatre opened in 1967.
 The Community Theatre opened in 1984.

 A new Community Hospital opened in Newbury in 2004.
 The Parkway Shopping Centre opened in Newbury in 2011.
 Today Newbury is a flourishing town.
-The population of Newbury is 32,000.
+In 2020 the population of Newbury was 40,000.

 A timeline of Newbury